jsbisht/aws-developer-associate/vpc.md

 Available on the base IP address of the VPC + 2.
 If the VPC is 10.0.0.0 then the DNS IP will be 10.0.0.2

 Two important settings which should be checked in case of issues.
-(These are found in the actions area of a VPC)
+(These are found in the actions panel of a VPC in console)

 - enableDnsHostnames
   - Indicates whether instances with public IP addresses in a VPC are given public DNS hostnames.- If this is set to true, instances will get get public DNS hostnames.